dongjle2/writeups/level3/autorev/baby/dongjun_baby.md

 #### The image shows some complex stuffs but no need to worry because I just let angr work on it.

-#### More important thing is that the objective is to get the correct license.
+#### More important thing is for the challenge, the objective is to get the correct license.

 #### I used the following 2 facts.